shineleo19/Tic-Tac-Toe/README.md

 ## 🎯 How to Play

--Players take turns choosing a cell number from 1 to 9.
+- Players take turns choosing a cell number from 1 to 9.
--The board updates after each move.
+- The board updates after each move.
--The game ends when a player wins or the board is full (draw).
+- The game ends when a player wins or the board is full (draw).
--Invalid or occupied cell selections are not accepted.
+- Invalid or occupied cell selections are not accepted.

 ---

 ## 🧩 Future Improvements

--Add single-player mode with AI
+- Add single-player mode with AI
--Implement a GUI using SFML or SDL
+- Implement a GUI using SFML or SDL
--Score tracking between rounds
+- Score tracking between rounds